asciidoctor/atom-asciidoc-preview/.github/PULL_REQUEST_TEMPLATE.md

 - Run *all* tests.
 - Add an explanation.
 - Add screenshot(s).
-- Add AsciiDoctor syntax example (related to scrennshots).
+- Add AsciiDoctor syntax example (related to screenshots).

-*Remove the previous section upon you have read it.*
+Remove the previous section upon you have read it.

+-->

 ## Description